 As Americans fire up their grills this Fourth of July weekend, the charcoal vs. gas debate will rage in backyards countrywide.
-The question is not simply which produces a tastier burger, but which is better for the planet?
-Last summer, Brendan I. Koerner explained that charcoal is the bigger carbon emitter, but gas has its drawbacks, too.
+The question is not simply which produces a tastier burger, but which is better for the planet.
+In 2008, Slate's Green Lantern explained that charcoal is the bigger carbon emitter, but gas has its drawbacks, too.
 The original article is reprinted below.

 Barbecue season is upon us, and I'm wondering about the greenest method for cooking up my legendary T-bones and sweet sausages.
 Should I stick with charcoal, which I've used for years, or should I finally make the switch to gas?